cyrus-rustomji/datacamp/sample-outline.md

 ## Chapter 2 - Understanding Loops using Options
 * Lesson 1 - For and while loops
-	* Learning objective: Basic understanding of for and while loops using calls
+	* Learning objective: Basic understanding of for and while loops using call options
 * Lesson 2 - Breaking loops
 	* Learning objective: Breaking loops in order to buy or sell an option
 * Lesson 3 - 	Applying loops over a data frame